Tuscarawas County Court Records

 Sheriff's Office contact page

-Statewide criminal-history background checks are administered by the Ohio Bureau of Criminal Investigation (BCI).
-Requests require fingerprinting through a WebCheck provider and submission of the appropriate fee to BCI.
-Local police departments in the county can also provide incident and arrest reports on a case-by-case basis, subject to the public-records provisions of R.C. § 149.43.
+Statewide criminal-history background checks are handled by the Ohio Bureau of Criminal Investigation (BCI).
+These require fingerprinting through a WebCheck provider and submission of the appropriate fee to BCI.
+Local police departments across the county can also provide incident and arrest reports on a case-by-case basis, subject to the public-records requirements of R.C.
+149.43.

 Traffic Fines and Payments

-Individuals who need to pay traffic fines can do so online through the Municipal Court payment page or the Southern District payment page.
+If you need to pay traffic fines, you can do so online through the Municipal Court payment page or the Southern District payment page.
 Juvenile traffic fines are handled separately through the Juvenile Division at (330) 365-3271.

 Tuscarawas County Civil Court Records

-Civil litigation in Tuscarawas County is heard by the General Division of the Court of Common Pleas for cases involving claims exceeding the jurisdictional limits of the lower courts, and by the New Philadelphia Municipal Court or the County Court – Southern District for smaller disputes.
+Civil litigation in Tuscarawas County is heard by the General Division of the Court of Common Pleas for larger disputes, and by the New Philadelphia Municipal Court or the County Court Southern District for smaller claims.

 Filing and Copies

-All civil filings with the Common Pleas Court are processed through the Clerk of Courts.
-Documents may be submitted:
+All civil filings with the Common Pleas Court go through the Clerk of Courts.
+You can submit documents several ways:

 - In person at 125 E. High Avenue, Room 230, New Philadelphia, during office hours (Monday–Friday, 8:00 AM – 4:30 PM).